umlet/CricketNetRunRateRodeo.jl/README.md

 $$rr = \frac{runs}{overs}$$

 There is just one little twist: if a team is bowled out, the full game overs instead of the ones actually played are applied.
-Here a three examples:
+Here are three examples:

 1. Our team bats first and is not bowled out -- it uses all available overs.
 It might score 162 runs off of the full 20 overs, with a run rate of 162/20 = 8.100.
 Easy.